10 Facts about Laser Eye Surgery to put your mind at rest

 Yes, placing little pieces of plastic on your eyeballs is more dangerous than receiving a cutting-edge treatment.
 The reality is sight-threatening infections occur in as many as one in every 2000 contact lens wearers.
 In Laser Eye Surgery, visual complications are rare and may arise in around one in every 30000 patients.

 10. No matter if you cough, sneeze, or jump, it will not affect the outcome

 Chances are if you can think up a situation, it’s already happened hundreds of times.
 And thanks to eye-tracking technology, it was no doubt brushed over without so much as a murmur from the surgeon.
 Laser Eye Surgery isn’t named the safest surgery in the world for nothing.

-Find out more about the facts or book a consultation at London Vision Clinic by contacting one of our friendly clinic coordinators today.
+Find out more about the facts or book a consultation at London Vision Clinic by contacting one of our Patient Care Coordinators today.